FrDeamon/logger-extra-bundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/5a913c84-a190-40f7-9e46-3c2052692fcd/big.png)](https://insight.sensiolabs.com/projects/5a913c84-a190-40f7-9e46-3c2052692fcd)

 This project is used to add extra context information in your logs.

+If you need compatibility with Symfony<2.7, have a look at versions <1.0.

 Requirements
 ----------------